 Here’s how to prevent a Client Concentration problem from happening (or happening again) in the future.

 Focus on having 10-20 active clients.
 This is an easy-to-track benchmark.
 I recommend 10-20 because it’s enough clients that a single client won’t be too big, but not too many clients that you run into the flip side—a Client Dilution problem.

 Monitor client percentages—and client count—on a regular basis.
 Track client percentages (monthly and trailing) each month-end.
 And monitor how many clients you’re helping each month—if it’s regularly less than 10 clients a month, it’s a sign that you’re heading toward a Client Concentration problem.

-Accelerate your marketing when a client’s approaching 20% on a two-month basis.
+Accelerate your marketing when a single client approaches 20% over two months.
 This buys you some time to fix the problem, since you won’t close new leads overnight.

-Accelerate your sales efforts when a client’s approaching 20% on a four-month basis.
+Accelerate your sales efforts when a single client approaches 20% on a four-month basis.
 If you’re getting 20% from a single client for this long, your marketing isn’t giving you enough options.
 It’s time to get more aggressive in your sales now, or you’ll regret it a few months from now.